BC Wolves: 2023–24 season

-On 24 May 2023, Jeffery Taylor renewed his contract with the club until 2025, with an option for an additional year.
-By joining the remaining core of the team: Adas Juškevičius, Eigirdas Žukauskas, Regimantas Miniotas, Kristupas Žemaitis, Vitalijus Kozys, and Arnas Beručka.
-While retaining many of their core players, Wolves did lose out on LKL MVP Ahmad Caver, who left the team during the summer.
-To replace Caver, Wolves signed Rasheed Sulaimon, who quickly became team leader during the pre-season games for the team.
-Wolves also signed Christian Mekowulu to replace Dellia, Tre'Shawn Thurman, and finished the summer by signing Artūrs Žagars and Vaidas Kariniauskas as the team's new point guards, the last two coming off of incredible performances for their respective national teams, Latvia and Lithuania, in the 2023 Basketball World Cup.
-Kariniauskas was actually signed by M Basket Mažeikiai, which resulted in Wolves having to buy out Kariniauskas just as the season was about to start. Đorđe Gagić was signed as the team's main center - however, he struggled to adjust within the Wolves, and was released later in the season.

-On 17 August 2023, Jonas Valančiūnas joined the investors of the club.
+Jeffery Taylor renewed his contract with the club until 2025 on 24 May 2023, with an option for an additional year, joining the remaining core of the team: Adas Juškevičius, Eigirdas Žukauskas, Regimantas Miniotas, Kristupas Žemaitis, Vitalijus Kozys, and Arnas Beručka.
+The Wolves retained many key players but lost LKL MVP Ahmad Caver, who left the team during the summer.
+The club signed Rasheed Sulaimon, who became the team leader during pre-season games, to replace Caver.
+The Wolves signed Tre'Shawn Thurman, Christian Mekowulu (to replace Dellia), and ended the summer by signing Artūrs Žagars and Vaidas Kariniauskas as point guards; Žagars and Kariniauskas had played well for Latvia and Lithuania, their respective national teams, in the 2023 Basketball World Cup.
+Kariniauskas had been signed by M Basket Mažeikiai, requiring the Wolves to buy him out as the season was about to begin. Đorđe Gagić was signed as the team's main center, but struggled to adjust and was released later in the season.
+On 17 August 2023, Jonas Valančiūnas joined the club's investors.

-Wolves also made their debut in the 2023-2024 edition of the EuroCup.
-Wolves started the season strong - while they dropped the first two games in the EuroCup, starting 0–2, they won their next four out of five games, even with a serious injury to point guard Žagars, and finished the first round with a 4–4 record, and fighting for a place in the playoffs.
-Sulaimon led the team in scoring, with Thurman, Žemaitis, and Kariniauskas also having strong games for the Wolves.
-In the LKL, the Wolves started dominant - Wolves went on to beat both BC Žalgiris and city rivals BC Rytas, and lead the LKL standings after the first round with a dominating 10–1 record, the lone loss coming against 7-Bet Lietkabelis, fellow EuroCup participant.
-Nonetheless, everything seemed to click for the Wolves team - Wolves were also among leaders in attendance in both the EuroCup and LKL.
+The Wolves made their debut in the 2023-2024 edition of the EuroCup.
+They began the season well overall, losing their first two EuroCup games before winning four of their next five games despite Žagars' serious injury.
+The club finished the first round with a 4–4 record, fighting for a place in the playoffs.
+Sulaimon led the team in scoring, with Thurman, Žemaitis, and Kariniauskas also playing well.
+The Wolves dominated the LKL, defeating BC Žalgiris and city rivals BC Rytas to lead after the first round with a 10–1 record; their lone loss was to fellow EuroCup participant 7-Bet Lietkabelis.
+The club was among the leaders in attendance in the EuroCup and the LKL.